AcademySoftwareFoundation/OpenCue/.github/PULL_REQUEST_TEMPLATE.md

 It's also helpful to describe **why** you're making this change.

+**Checklist**
+You can remove this section before creating your Pull Request.

+1. **Add a Pull Request title.** A descriptive single sentence.

+1. **Fill in the Pull Request body** as described above.

-**Request any additional reviews.**
+1. **Request any additional reviewers.**

    Everyone listed in [CODEOWNERS](https://github.com/AcademySoftwareFoundation/OpenCue/blob/master/CODEOWNERS) will be automatically added to the reviewer list, though you only need one Code Owner approval before the Pull Request can be removed.

    Feel free to add other reviewers if you think their input would be valuable!

-**Choose Draft/Regular mode.**
+1. **Choose Draft/Regular mode.**

    If you feel like your change is ready to be merged or close to that, create a normal Pull Request.

    If you feel like your change isn't ready to be merged -- maybe it's just an idea you have -- but you want feedback anyway, feel free to create a Draft Pull Request and add any needed reviewers (Code Owners will not be automatically added as they are for regular Pull Requests).
 Draft

    You can convert a Draft Pull Request to a regular Pull Request at any point.

    Pull Requests will still have presubmit checks (such as CI tests) run on them, which can be helpful.

-**Sign the CLA.**
+1. **Sign the CLA.**

    After you create your Pull Request, a presubmit check will be run to determine whether you've signed the OpenCue CLA.
 If you haven't, the presubmit check will display instructions for how to proceed.